bfernandesbfs/Responder/README.md

 ![alt text](./Docs/Img/Img01.png)

-## Why do we want to do it?
+## Why do we want to do this?

-Basically, we want to send data through this list and we need to anyone respond if can execute or not, and how can we do it? the idea beyond this implementation is to have a fusion of delegate pattern and notification center using chain responsibility
+Basically, we want to send data through this list and we need anyone to anwser whether or not they can perform this action.
+And how can we do this?
+The idea beyond this implementation is to have a fusion of delegate pattern and Notification Center using Chain of Responsibility

 ![alt text](./Docs/Img/Img02.png)